 Unmet Medical Need

 Therefore, the prescription of narcotic drugs in Germany is strongly regulated.
-The Betäubungsmittelgesetz (BtMG) and the Betäubungsmittelverschreibungs-verordnung (BtMVV) provide the legal foundations for narcotic drugs in Germany and define clear requirements for their prescription.
-The current process is manual and paper-based, hence it creates an enormous burden for all those involved and results in high personnel, print and administrative costs.
-Even more alarming is that these processes are still unsafe.
-Paper prescriptions can be easily stolen or manipulated.
-Despite rising numbers of drug crimes, the Federal Opium Agency lacks comprehensive and up-to-date information on prescribed and issued narcotic drugs.
-Furthermore, the physical storage of paper prescriptions in pharmacies and doctor's offices causes data protection issues.
+The Betäubungsmittelgesetz (BtMG) and the Betäubungsmittel-Verschreibungsverordnung (BtMVV) provide the legal foundations for narcotic drugs in Germany and define clear requirements for their prescription.
+The current process is manual and paper-based, hence it creates an enormous burden for all those involved and results in high personnel, shipping and administrative costs.
+Nevertheless, the Federal Opium Agency lacks comprehensive and up-to-date information on prescribed and issued narcotic drugs.
 Also, the manual documentation and issuing process is prone to human error, as highlighted by the discussion on retaxation.
-Already in 2003, the Federal Opium Agency has highlighted security loopholes and inefficiencies of the current narcotic drugs circulation and demanded a digital process.

 Let us have a look at an example.
 Bob is a cancer patient and needs analgesics for pain relief.
 His doctor Alice prescribes narcotic drugs: She logs onto her computer's eBtM wallet and enters the required medication.
 The prescription is digitally signed by Alice and handled as a smart contract.
 This contract allows Bob to pick up his medication within the validity period.
-Alice transmits the transaction to the eBtM network.
-This network is private and permissioned.
 When Bob picks up his medication at the pharmacy, he triggers the smart contract through his electronic health card or by scanning a QR code.
 The handover is mapped on the chain: while the pharmacist is identified by his public key, the drug is identified by a scan of the securPharm code.
 An automatic notification is sent to the insurer.

-With this lighthouse project, eBtM marks the first step towards implementation of e‑prescriptions in Germany.
+With this lighthouse project, eBtM marks the first step towards implementation of e prescriptions for narcotic drugs in Germany.

 The team combines a clinical and a technical perspective.
 Dr. Christian Sigler is a resident physician at Charité Berlin where he works at the hematology ward at the Campus Benjamin Franklin.
 Irina Hardt is a PhD candidate in Information Technology at the University of Ulm, focusing on Explainable Artificial Intelligence and eGovernment.
 As winners of the Federal Ministry of Health's blockchain challenge, the team has already established a dialogue with both key political actors and pilot organizations.